Why study GCSE History?

 Germany 1890-1945: Democracy and Dictatorship

 Students will have the opportunity to investigate the radical political, economic and social changes that occurred in Germany over half a century.
-From the challenges Germany faced under Kaiser Wilhelm, World War I, its impact on Germany and the rise and rule of the Nazi Party, students will use a range of sources to explain the transitions.
+From the challenges Germany faced under Kaiser Wilhelm to the day-to-day impacts of World War II on German lives.
+This social history explores how life changed for the German people during this interesting period of time.

 Conflict and Tension 1919-39

-This topic investigates the breakdown of peace in the late 1930s by critically assessing the international attempts to lay the foundations for a peaceful future after World War I. Students will consider the long-term role of the Treaty of Versailles, the creation of the League of Nations to solve international disputes, and the foreign policy of Adolf Hitler throughout the 1930s.
+This topic investigates the breakdown of peace in the late 1930s by critically assessing the international attempts to lay the foundations for a peaceful future after World War I. Students will consider the long-term role of the Treaty of Versailles, the creation of the League of Nations to solve international disputes, and the road to war.

 How will the skills that I develop help me in my future career?